 Configuring Failover Server

 Downtime is a threat to every enterprise, which would affect productivity.
-Remote Access Plus offers Failover Server, to overcome these challenges.
-You can configure a secondary server, which will act as a standby server, whenever the primary server fails.
-This will ensure that the desktop management system is not aborted due to any hardware surprises.
-This document will explain the steps involved in configuring the failover server.
+Remote Access Plus offers Failover Server to overcome these challenges.
+You can configure a secondary server, which will act as a standby server whenever the primary server fails.
+This ensures that the desktop management system is not aborted due to hardware issues.
+This document explains the steps to configure the failover server.
 This feature is supported for computers running Windows XP and later versions.

 Prerequisites

-You need to ensure that the below listed criteria are met, before configuring the failover server:
+Ensure the following criteria are met before configuring the failover server:

-Ensure that the Remote Access Plus's primary server, secondary server and the remote database (if any) belongs to a same domain and are located in a same subnet.
-In case the Remote Access Plus' primary server and secondary server are located in a different subnet, contact Support.
-If you have configured NAT settings to redirect all communications to a local IP, you will have to ensure that the redirected communications reach the virtual IP address.
-A virtual IP address is an IP address that is shared among multiple domain names or multiple servers and this eliminates a host's dependency upon individual network interfaces.
+Ensure that the Remote Access Plus's primary server, secondary server and the remote database (if any) belong to the same domain and are located in the same subnet.
+If the primary and secondary servers are on different subnets, contact Support.
+For NAT configurations, make sure communications are redirected to the virtual IP address.

 Configuring Failover Server